-This Deed of Assignment of Registered Lease on Land Registry Form TR1 can be used to transfer a Lease from one Tenant (the Assignor) to a new Tenant (the Assignee).
+The PROP.MAN.43 - Deed of Assignment of Registered Lease (TR1) is the form prescribed by the Land Registry to transfer a lease from one Tenant (the Assignor) to a new Tenant (the Assignee).

 Land Registry Form TR1 is suitable for a Lease that is registered at the Land Registry with its own title number.
 In general, this means a lease which was originally granted for a term of more seven years.
 If the Lease is not registered at the Land Registry you can still use this form but you may prefer to use the Deed of Assignment of Unregistered Lease instead.

 Check the terms of the Lease carefully before entering into an assignment.
 Most Leases place restrictions on a Tenant’s ability to assign the Lease.
 Usually the Landlord’s consent to the proposed assignment is required.
 See the Assignment Heads of Terms and the Licence to Assign.

 Please note that this Deed of Assignment should not be used for an “old lease”, i.e. a Lease granted prior to 1996.

 In panel 1, enter the title number(s) of the property – this information will appear on the official copies of the lease’s registered title.